Slice Data Transfer

 endIndex = 2 indicates that the valid data segment ends at row 2.

-stride = 1 indicates that the interval element between two adjacent slice data segments is one row.
+stride = 1 indicates that there is one row between two adjacent sliced data segments.

-burstLen must be set to 1 when dimValue is greater than 1.
+burstLen = 1, which is mandatory when dimValue is greater than 1.

 shapeValue = 3 indicates that there are three rows in total.